UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_03.md

 Notes:

-We can obtain the names of the columns using `.columns`, and if we wanted to see the dimensions of the whole dataframe we could use `.shape` after the dataframe name.
+We can obtain the names of the columns using `.columns` syntax, and if we wanted to see the dimensions of the whole dataframe we could use `.shape` after the dataframe name.

 Breaking up the code, we interpret this as:

-*“From our dataframe that we saved as `candy` tell me the `shape`”* or *“From our dataframe that we saved as `candy` tell me the `column` names”*
+*“From our dataframe that we saved as `candy`, tell me the `shape`”* or *“From our dataframe that we saved as `candy`, tell me the `columns`”*

 ---